giorgi546/WEB-PROJECT/README.md

 ## Frontend Preview
 A static frontend is available in `frontend/index.html` along with pages for products, contact, about and login.
 Serve the folder with a simple HTTP server.
 The demo uses `frontend/styles.css` for styling and `frontend/script.js` for basic interaction.
+`products.html` tries to load data from `api/products.php` and falls back to demo items if the backend is unavailable.